techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_23/Exercise_23.md

 1. Click on **File --> Save** to save the file
 	![](images/07.png)

 1. We are ready to build the project to include this new servlet.
-On the right side, expand the **Maven Projects** section, select the *myneoproject* POM file (it will be opened automatically in the editor), right click on it and choose **Custom Goals...**
+On the left side, expand the **Maven Projects** section, select the *myneoproject* POM file (it will be opened automatically in the editor), right click on it and choose **Custom Goals...**
 	![](images/08.png)

 1. Type in "**clean install**" and hit **Enter**.
 We are building the project directly from the development environment and not from the Terminal as we have done earlier